 Producers often play a major role in the carbon footprint of a product.
 This is not the case with food waste, where the consumption stage is responsible for 37% of the total footprint.
 This means that we, as consumers, have a big responsibility to reduce food waste.

 So what tactics can employ to reduce waste.
 The most important thing is to carefully plan your meals, only buying what you need.
 I like to plan my week’s meals on Sunday night and then work out a shopping list.
 When planning what to eat, always look at what you already have in your fridge or cupboard.
 Try and try and find recipes to use up ingredients.
-I like to have a few go to recipes that can accommodate large varieties of ingredients, like soups or stews.
+Have a few go to recipes that can accommodate large varieties of ingredients, like soups or stews.

 It’s also important to learn how to properly store produce and ingredients.
 There are many guides for this on the internet, my favourite this one by half your plate.
 Finally, it’s important to adjust your thinking about cooking, think about how you can use the whole ingredient.
 Roast broccolis with their entire stalk, create a salad with radishes and their leaves.
 Try to be creative and let nothing go unused.